drehnstrom/spanner-examples/spanner-labs/2-Creating Spanner Instances and Databases (CLI and Terraform)/instructions/en.md

 gcloud spanner databases execute-sql pets-db --instance=test-spanner-instance --sql='SELECT o.OwnerName, p.PetName, p.PetType, p.Breed FROM Owners as o JOIN Pets AS p ON o.OwnerID = p.OwnerID'
 ```

-11. Go to the Console and find the instance, database, tables, and run a query to see the data, or click on the __Data__ menu on the side navigation bar once you select the table.
+11. Go to the Console and find the instance, database, tables, and run a query to see the data, or click the __Data__ menu on the side navigation bar once you select the table.

 12. Delete the database with the following command.